Margin of Safety

 You can choose your own margin of safety as per your profile.
 There is no universally accepted method to calculate the intrinsic value of a stock.
 However, it is often estimated by discounting the cash flow method or comparable analysis method.
 Discounted cash flow method uses a lot of variables like future cash flow, cost of capital etc.; this number may not be the same for all.
 A simplistic method to find the intrinsic value is using ratios like Price to earnings (P/E), where you can calculate the intrinsic value by multiplying the EPS by the industry's average P/E. If a stock's EPS is 20 and the industry's average P/E is 30, then the intrinsic value of a stock would be 20*30 = Rs.600.

 It is vital to understand that margin of safety is only an estimate, and it requires good practice to get it right.
-Using the margin of safety formula, investors can select stocks of firms that they prefer to invest.
+Using the margin of safety formula, investors can select stocks on stock market app of firms that they prefer to invest.
 As a result, the stock is better than the stock of peer companies.
 This concept also works well for companies with an economic moat.
 If you buy a company's securities with an economic moat at a price below the estimated intrinsic value, it may help you increase your returns in the long run.

 Conclusion